SachithaBS/AIW-Hybrid-cloud-solutions/HOL-2-gitops-cluster/01-Enable-GitOps-Configuration-for-Connected-K8s-Cluster.md

 In this task, you'll access an Ubuntu-K8s VM through PuTTY and verify the presence of a specific pod using kubectl get pods command.
 Then, you'll navigate to your forked repository on GitHub (https://github.com/<yourGitHubaccountusername>/arc-k8s-demo) and locate the arc-k8s-demo.yaml file under cluster-apps.
 You'll edit this YAML file to modify the CPU request to 120, committing the changes to confirm the updated configuration in the repository.

-1. Run the following command in the SSH session that is already opened to the ubuntu-k8s from putty and confirm that you are able to see the **arc-k8s-demo-** pod.
+1. Run the following command in the SSH session that is already opened to the ubuntu-k8s from Putty and confirm that you are able to see the **arc-k8s-demo-** pod.

     ```
     kubectl get pods